furryfixer/gksudo2/README.md

 - chmod +x install.sh
 - sudo ./install.sh

-"gksudo" and "gksu" commands will be linked to gksudo2 if they do not exist.
-To remove gksudo2, run as ROOT the provided "uninstall.sh".
+If the "gksudo" and "gksu" commands do not exist, they will be linked to gksudo2.
+To remove gksudo2, run as ROOT the provided "uninstall" script.
 Optionally, if a filemanager context menu entry for gksudo2 is desired, install filemanager-gksudo2 , from here:

 https://github.com/furryfixer/filemanager-gksudo2